 Not everyone gets to enjoy those sugary treats.
 For people with diabetes, the desserts served at parties are usually just an unpleasant reminder that they regularly have to pass on yummy homemade goodies like fruit pies and hot-from-the-oven brownies.
 That’s not only a shame, it’s an avoidable problem.

-A number of sugar substitutes can be used to make delicious desserts, as well as the muffins, white breads, biscuits, and other foods that some people with diabetes may have to eliminate from their everyday diet.
+A number of sugar substitutes can be used to make delicious desserts, as well as the muffins, white breads, biscuits, and other foods that some people with diabetes or those who are reducing carbs and sugars may have to eliminate from their everyday diet.
 Replacing sugar with another ingredient is more complicated than it might seem.
 A recipe may call for a cup of sugar, but a cup of the substitute product will often be way too much.

 Some sugar alternatives don’t stay stable at high temperatures, while others leave a bad aftertaste.
 And sugar contributes more than sweetness to baked goods; it also adds volume, texture and caramelization, so when sugar is taken out of a recipe other ingredients may have to be added or adjusted to compensate.
 That makes it crucial to choose the right sugar substitute.